 Services & Information

-Simmons Health Services, located on the Simmons Residence Campus, offers health care to Simmons undergraduate and graduate students.
-The Health Center is staffed by registered nurses, nurse practitioners and physicians, and a registered dietitian.
+Simmons Health Services, located on the Simmons Residence Campus, offers health care to Simmons Undergraduate and Graduate students.
+The Health Center is staffed by Registered Nurses, Nurse Practitioners (and Simmons FNP Students) and a Family Physician; Additional part-time providers include a Registered Dietitian and Psychiatric consultant.
 Services are available by appointment at the Health Center during regularly-scheduled clinic hours.

 Services available at the Health Center